BP boosts FTSE 100 but U.S. worries keep index in check

 By David Brett

-to its oil spill in the Gulf of Mexico, but ongoing U.S.
+battle related to its oil spill in the Gulf of Mexico, but

 Energy firm BP - the UK's fifth biggest company by